 Many systems include an "intruder lockout" feature.
 If N invalid attempts to login to the same account are made during an interval of Tdetect minutes, then the account is disabled for Tlockout minutes.

-This will deter intruders with access to just a single network device/address from which to carry out their attack.
+This will deter attackers with access to just a single network device/address from which to carry out their attack.

 Intruder lockout also has a down side -- it can be used to carry out a denial of service -- by systematically locking out many accounts, including administrator IDs.

-Because of these fundamental limitations, the best practice is to combine several intruder lockout-related policies:
+Because the intruder lockout mechanism cannot differentiate between a password guessing attack, a denial of service attack and a user input problem, the best practice is to combine several intruder lockout-related policies:

-Passwords may be stored on user workstations or servers.
-They must be transmitted, in some form, from the user's workstation to a server when the user signs into systems and applications.
+Passwords may be stored on user devices and are stored on servers.
+They must be transmitted, in some form, from the device where it was entered by the user to a server at login time.

-Some client devices and applications cache passwords and automatically provide them to servers on behalf of users, as required.
-Cached passwords should also be cryptographically protected, but in this case encryption rather than hashing is required, since the password must be recoverable.
+Some client devices and applications cache passwords and automatically offer them to servers on behalf of users, as required.
+Cached passwords should also be cryptographically protected, but in this case encryption rather than hashing is required, since the password normally must be retrievable.
+Many systems cache plaintext passwords (e.g., Android, iOS) and unfortunately there isn't much organizations can do about this, other than to promptly change passwords in the event that an endpoint device was lost or stolen.

 In some cases, the protocol provided by a vendor may encrypt passwords when they are used to login to a system, but not when a password change is transmitted.
 This happens with Oracle SQL*Net, for example.
 In these cases, if password management software is deployed, it is helpful for that software to implement its own encryption for password transmission, beyond that provided natively by the application vendor.